 It was good but this is better: Book Design Templates.

 I’m not an affiliate.
 These guys are just fantastic.
-Look how beautiful this template is:
+I was able to take their template and make it my own, branding it completely.
+Look how beautiful this is:

 Even better, Book Design Templates includes clear instructions on how to prepare your PDF for uploading, AND they have great support.